Skip to main content

 Snake data encoding

 The Snake encoding format allows part of the data to be stored in a standardized cell, while the remaining portion is stored in a child cell recursively.
-The Snake encoding format must be prefixed using the 0x00 byte.
+In this scheme, the Snake encoding format is typically prefixed with the 0x00 byte (see note below for exceptions).
 The TL-B scheme:

 tail#_ {bn:#} b:(bits bn) = SnakeData ~0;